dev-devneuron/leasing-copilot-supabase/FRONTEND_BACKEND_INTEGRATION.md

 - ✅ **FIXED:** Property updates now properly persist to database using `flag_modified()`
 - ✅ **Partial Updates:** Only send fields you want to change
 - ✅ **Complete Response:** Response includes full updated property object for immediate UI update
+- ✅ **AI-Powered Uploads:** Intelligent parsing handles various formats and malformed data
+- ✅ **Data Normalization:** All uploaded data is automatically normalized to match database schema
+- ✅ **Multiple Formats:** Supports JSON, CSV, and TXT files with flexible field names
+- ✅ **PM Ownership:** All PM uploads are stored in PM's source by default
+- ✅ **Flexible Assignment:** PM can assign/unassign listings to/from realtors at any time
+- ✅ **Standalone Realtors:** Realtors without PM work independently with their own source

 ---